Last Updated: 11/JUL/2023

 Building your first Sim....

-You don't have to be a millionaire to enjoy this hobby!
-I created this website to share my own experience of building on a limited budget.
-Of course, having more money would help, but it's not necessary.
-On this website, I've connected with a variety of people.
-Some demand perfection and have no financial limits, while others, like myself, are just starting and want to add a touch of realism to their simulations or enjoy DIY projects to test their skills.
-This site is primarily geared towards the latter group.
+You don't need to be wealthy to indulge in this pastime!
+I established this website to share my journey of constructing on a tight budget.
+While having more funds would be beneficial, it's not a requirement.
+Through this platform, I've connected with a diverse range of individuals.
+Some strive for ultimate flawlessness and are financially unrestricted.
+In contrast, others, including myself, are beginners seeking to incorporate authenticity into their simulations or engage in DIY initiatives to enhance their abilities.
+This site primarily caters to the latter group.

 Can you build a sim on a small budget?